bluenote-1577/skani/README.md

 ## Feature requests, issues

 skani is actively being developed by me ([Jim Shaw](https://jim-shaw-bluenote.github.io/)).
 I'm more than happy to accommodate simple feature requests (different types of outputs, etc).
-Feel free to open an issue with your feature request on the github repository.
+Feel free to open an issue with your feature request on the GitHub repository.
 If you catch any bugs, please open an issue or e-mail me (e-mail on my website).

 ## Calling skani from rust or python